How to Induce Vomiting (Emesis) in Cats

 The appropriate dose of hydrogen peroxide is one teaspoon per 10 pounds of body weight.
 If you have an oral syringe, one teaspoon equals 5 cc or 5 ml.
 Once given, walk your cat around or gently shake the stomach area to mix the peroxide with the stomach contents.
 Vomiting should occur within 15 to 20 minutes.
 If no vomiting occurs, you can safely repeat the three percent hydrogen peroxide once.
 If it is still not effective, your cat may need to be seen by a veterinarian for stronger vomiting medication.

-Once the hydrogen peroxide is given, it is important to watch your pet so that he does not re-ingest the substance.
+Once the hydrogen peroxide is given, it is important to watch your pet so that they do not re-ingest the substance.
 If there is concern about toxicity, collect and take a sample of the vomitus to your veterinarian.

 Syrup of Ipecac